Alabama Hills National Scenic Area

 There are no services or facilities on site and the nearest hospital is located in Lone Pine.
 Remember inclement weather can occur at any time and often rapidly.
 Be prepared with layers of protective clothing, a hat and sunscreen for the hot and sunny days.
 Always bring plenty of water with you.

-The Alabama Hills Recreation Area is managed by the U.S. Bureau of Land Management (BLM) and is a protected habitat for public enjoyment.
+The Alabama Hills National Scenic Area is managed by the U.S. Bureau of Land Management (BLM) and is a protected habitat for public enjoyment.
 For more information visit the BLM website or stop in at the Bishop Visitor Center, at 690 N. Main St in Bishop, for maps to this and other great local destinations.

-Care for and Enjoy the Alabama Hills
+Care for and Enjoy the Alabama Hills National Scenic Area

 The indigenous people of this valley still reside in this place where their ancestors have lived for thousands of years.
 They ask that you respect and care for this land.
 Do not disturb or destroy anything that you may find.